-Session 3 started with an enlightening presentation by Harish Gupta, VP – Architecture, Glass Wall Systems on Façade lighting.
-He spoke on LED integrated façades, value addition that façade lighting brings to a project, and Challenges in implementation of a LED integrated in a curtain wall.
+Session 3 started with an enlightening presentation by Harish Gupta, VP – of Architecture, Glass Wall Systems on Façade lighting.
+He spoke on LED integrated façades, the value addition that façade lighting brings to a project, and Challenges in the implementation of an LED integrated in a curtain wall.
 He also presented a case study of the façade lighting at Mondeal Square, Ahmedabad.
 He showcased many interesting projects too including Kohinoor Square, Wave One etc.

-This was followed by an informative and eye opening presentation by Sharanjit Singh, Chairman, GSC Glass on ‘Spontaneous breakage in tempered glass – Cause and effect’.
-He discussed the reasons for Spontaneous breakage like impact of load, poor glazing, glass to glass contact, glass to metal contact, etc. Most of the breakage may not be due to nickel sulphide particles present in the glass, but due to various other reasons including badly tempered glass.
-Ne has to look for signs which reasons the breakage.
+This was followed by an informative and eye-opening presentation by Sharanjit Singh, Chairman, GSC Glass on ‘Spontaneous breakage in tempered glass – Cause and effect’.
+He discussed the reasons for Spontaneous breakage like impact of load, poor glazing, glass-to-glass contact, glass-to-metal contact, etc. Most of the breakage may not be due to nickel sulphide particles present in the glass, but due to various other reasons including badly tempered glass.
+Ne has to look for signs of which reason for the breakage.
 Sharanjit Singh discussed various solutions to avoid the spontaneous breakage of glass too.

 Tanuj Sharma, Manager – Railing & Façade, Kinlong India spoke on the topic ‘Taking Facade Solutions to the next level.’
 He discussed various aspects including Cable Support Façade, which would be the next big thing.
 He spoke about various Precautionary measures & recommendations in the selection of hardware for facades on how to bring down the costs.
 The project, Chong Qing International Airport, (Sichuan) China, was presented as a case study.

-The session 3 saw an intensive panel discussion on the topic ”Understanding Façade Process Management – FPM” and the panel members where Micha Pawelka (MD, Priedemann Building Envelope Consultants), Nikhil Jain (Managing Director, Alpro Industries), Pinaki Ranjan Bosu (DVP – Procurement, IREO), Mayank Bhatnagar, Ar.
-Viswananthan from RSP, Kunal Rishi (VP & Head, Projects & Corporate, Paras Buildtech) and the Moderator was K R Suresh, Regional Director, Axis Facades.
-The panel debated on various factors pertaining to façade deliveries, understanding and mitigating risk, the need for FPM Implementation, players involved and their roles, possible pitfalls and their avoidance and the combined effect of good process management on the bottom line.
-The need for coordination between the architects, structural and civil engineers, façade consultants, etc for the effective management and façade performance was discussed.
+Session 3 saw an intensive panel discussion on the topic ”Understanding Façade Process Management – FPM” and the panel members were Micha Pawelka (MD, Priedemann Building Envelope Consultants), Nikhil Jain (Managing Director, Alpro Industries), Pinaki Ranjan Bosu (DVP – Procurement, IREO), Mayank Bhatnagar, Ar.
+Viswanathan from RSP, Kunal Rishi (VP & Head, Projects & Corporate, Paras Buildtech) and the Moderator was K R Suresh, Regional Director, Axis Facades.
+The panel debated various factors pertaining to façade deliveries, understanding and mitigating risk, the need for FPM Implementation, players involved and their roles, possible pitfalls and their avoidance and the combined effect of good process management on the bottom line.
+The need for coordination between the architects, structural and civil engineers, façade consultants, etc. for effective management and façade performance was discussed.

-All the three panel discussions were very interactive and many questions from the audience were answered by the panellists.
-The delegates too discussed various topics of interest with the panel
+All three panel discussions were very interactive and many questions from the audience were answered by the panellists.
+The delegates also discussed various topics of interest with the panel